When Can We Answer Queries Using Result-Bounded Data Interfaces?: Decidability of Monotone Answerability using Existence check and FD simplification

-\myparagraph{Short-cut chase and completeness} We now state a further proof normalization result: instead of chasing with truncated accessibility axioms, we can create the same facts by firing derived axioms of small breadth in a ``greedy fashion''.
-Recall that $\Sigma$ consists of $\incd$s of width $w$, and let us write $\Delta'$ for the set of truncated accessibility axioms that we consider.
-Remember that we can use Proposition~\ref{prop:derivedaccessids} to compute in PTIME all derived truncated accessibility axioms from~$\Delta'$ and~$\Sigma$ of breath at most~$w$.
+Recall that $\Sigma$ consists of $\incd$s of width $w$ and that we have a set $\Delta$ of truncated accessibility axioms (and transfer axioms, which we do not consider at this stage).
+Remember that we can use Proposition~\ref{prop:derivedaccessids} on~$\Sigma$ and~$\Delta$ to compute in PTIME the set of all derived truncated accessibility axioms of breadth at most~$w$, which we denote by $\Delta^+$.

+A \emph{shortcut chase proof} on an initial instance $I_0$ with~$\Sigma$ and~$\Delta$ will be a variation of the notion of tree-like chase proof defined earlier, but specific to $\incd$s and derived truncated accessibility axioms.
+A shortcut chase proof will alternate between two kinds of steps:

-A \emph{short-cut chase proof} on an initial instance $I_0$ with~$\Sigma$ and~$\Delta'$ uses two alternating kinds of steps: { \item \emph{$\incd$ steps}, where we fire an $\incd$ on a trigger $\trig$ to generate a fact $F$: we put $F$ in a new node~$n$ which is a child of the node~$n'$ containing the fact of~$\trig$; and we copy in~$n$ all facts of the form $\accessible(c)$ that held in~$n'$ about any element $c$ that was exported when firing~$\trig$. \item \emph{Breadth-bounded saturation steps}, where we consider a newly created node~$n$ and apply all derived truncated accessibility axioms of breadth at most~$w$ on that node until we reach a fixpoint and there are no more violations of these axioms on~$n$. } \mylistskip \begin{compactitem} \shortcutsteps \end{compactitem} \mylistskip We continue this process until a fixpoint is reached. \shortcutexpl{} The name ``short-cut'' intuitively indicates that we short-cut certain derivations that could have been performed by moving up and down in the chase tree: instead, we apply a derived truncated accessibility axiom.
+{ \item \emph{$\incd$-steps}, where we fire an $\incd$ on a trigger $\trig$ to generate a fact $F$: we put $F$ in a new node~$n$ which is a child of the node~$n'$ containing the fact of~$\trig$; and we copy in~$n$ all facts of the form $\accessible(c)$ that held in~$n'$ about any element $c$ that was exported when firing~$\trig$. \item \emph{Breadth-bounded saturation steps}, where we consider a newly-created node~$n$ and apply all derived truncated accessibility axioms of breadth at most~$w$ on that node, i.e., those of~$\Delta^+$, until we reach a fixpoint and there are no more violations of these axioms on~$n$. }